-The 20-Minute Cozy Ritual (For Tired Readers)
+The 20-Minute Cozy Reading Ritual

+Some days, the idea of really settling in with a book feels like too much.
+Not because you don’t love reading—but because you’re tired.
+The kind of tired that makes long chapters feel ambitious and perfectly staged reading nooks feel… aspirational at best.
 The good news is reading doesn’t need a full evening, a perfect mood, or a candlelit setup that takes longer than the reading itself.
 Sometimes, all you need is twenty minutes and a small ritual that helps your brain slow down just enough to enjoy the page.

 This isn’t about becoming a “better” reader or reading more books.
 It’s about making reading feel easy to return to—even on the days when everything else has already used up your energy.